slalom-consulting-ltd/terraform-guidelines/README.md

 [Beyond-Compare](https://www.scootersoftware.com/) or equivalent

-My preference as the best comparision tool.
+A preference, for a comparision tool.

 The Cli